sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 ---

+## What taxonomic level should we use?

+16S rRNA amplicon sequencing generally has good resolution at the *genus* level.

+---

 ## What statistical tests can we use?

-Before we do any tests, we need to LOOK at the data 🔍 How is it distributed?
+Before we do any tests, we need to LOOK at the data 🔍<br>
+How is it distributed?
 What is the variance?

 ---